-- Experience the Namib, the world's oldest desert, famous for massive red dunes at Sossusvlei - Look for signature bird species such as Rockrunner, Herero Chat, Hartlaub's Spurfowl, and Dune Lark - Walk amidst the fanciful granite outcrops of the Erongo Mountains, known for impressive wildlife, rock art, and over 200 species of birds - Visit the base of the mighty Brandberg, Namibia's largest mountain (8450 feet), a dramatic inselberg that is home to exciting birds and mammals - See one of the most bizarre plants on the planet, the Welwitschia - Watch exciting raptors such as African Black (Verreaux's), Martial, and Booted Eagles, Black-chested Snake Eagle, Lanner and Peregrine Falcons, Rock Kestrel, and more - Find arid-land specialty birds including chats, coursers, sandgrouse, numerous larks, bustards, and korhaans - Visit Etosha National Park-wildlife splendor! - Enjoy the colonial seaside town of Swakopmund should yield Short-toed Thrush, White-tailed Shrike, Barred Warbler and with luck, a favorite trip bird for some, the Rockrunner.
+- Experience the Namib, the world's oldest desert, famous for massive red dunes at Sossusvlei - Look for signature bird species such as Rockrunner, Herero Chat, Hartlaub's Spurfowl, and Dune Lark - Walk amidst the fanciful granite outcrops of the Erongo Mountains, known for impressive wildlife, rock art, and over 200 species of birds - Visit the base of the mighty Brandberg, Namibia's largest mountain (8450 feet), a dramatic inselberg that is home to exciting birds and mammals - See one of the most bizarre plants on the planet, the Welwitschia - Watch exciting raptors such as African Black (Verreaux's), Martial, and Booted Eagles, Black-chested Snake Eagle, Lanner and Peregrine Falcons, Rock Kestrel, and more - Find arid-land specialty birds including chats, coursers, sandgrouse, numerous larks, bustards, and korhaans - Visit Etosha National Park-wildlife splendor! - Enjoy the colonial seaside town of Swakopmund airport for the transfer to our hotel.
+We stay the first night in Windhoek and offer some birding this afternoon for those arriving in time-if you can stay awake to shift to this time zone, birding awaits!
+Rocky slopes should yield Short-toed Rock-Thrush, White-tailed Shrike, Barred Warbler, and with luck, a favorite trip bird for some, the Rockrunner.

 Close to Windhoek is Avis Dam, a great area to bird with easy walking.
-Over the water we should find aerial-feeding Bradfield's and Palm Swifts, Rock Martin, and both Greater striped and Pearl-breasted Swallows.
-Wetland birds occur and South African Shelduck, Cape Shoveler and Red-billed Teal are usually present.
-In the shrub-lands surrounding the dam, Desert Cisticola, Yellow-bellied Eremomela, Black-chested Prinia and a variety of seedeaters are easily seen.
-We will keep dinner simple tonight as many will feel a bit jet lagged.
+Over the water we should find aerial-feeding Bradfield's and Palm Swifts, Rock Martin, and both Greater-striped and Pearl-breasted Swallows.
+Wetland birds occur and South African Shelduck, Cape Shoveler, and Red-billed Teal are usually present.
+In the shrub-lands surrounding the dam, Desert Cisticola, Yellow-bellied Eremomela, Black-chested Prinia, and a variety of seedeaters are easily seen.
+We keep dinner simple tonight as many feel a bit jet lagged.
 If you wish to arrive a day early to rest up from travel, we can help you make those plans.
 Accommodations at River Crossing Lodge, Windhoek (D)

-Tues., July 20 Windhoek | Sossusvlei
+Fri., Oct.
+14 Windhoek | Sossusvlei

-After birding an area of dry thorn savanna habitat of the highlands near Windhoek, we proceed towards the South, birding along the-scenic route we take.
+After birding an area of dry thorn savanna habitat of the highlands near Windhoek, we proceed towards the South, birding along the scenic route we take.
 On such drives we share knowledge of Namibian geography, history, and culture as we go.
 A good portion of today's drive is on gravel roads that wind through changing elevations.

-Species we can expect to encounter on various stops today and in the next few days include the near-endemic Rosy-faced Lovebird, White-tailed Shrike, Buffy Pipit and a number of Southern African regional endemics such as Ashy Tit, Southern Pied Babbler, Short-toed Rock Thrush, Mountain Wheatear, Southern Ant-eating Chat, Kalahari and Karoo Scrub-Robins, Black-chested Prinia, Marico and Chat Flycatchers, Crimson-breasted Shrike, Cape Glossy and Pale-winged Starling, Dusky and Scarlet-chested Sunbird, Great Sparrow, Sociable Weaver, Scaly-feathered Finch, Lark-like Bunting, and the handsome Groundscraper Thrush.
+Species we can expect to encounter on various stops today and in the next few days include the nearendemic Rosy-faced Lovebird, White-tailed Shrike, Buffy Pipit, and a number of Southern African regional endemics such as Ashy Tit, Southern Pied Babbler, Short-toed Rock Thrush, Mountain Wheatear, Southern Ant-eating Chat, Kalahari and Karoo Scrub-Robins, Black-chested Prinia, Marico and Chat Flycatchers, Crimson-breasted Shrike, Cape Glossy and Pale-winged Starling, Dusky and Scarlet-chested Sunbird, Great Sparrow, Sociable Weaver, Scaly-feathered Finch, Lark-like Bunting, and the handsome Groundscraper Thrush.

-We also have a good possibility of seeing large and impressive raptors on this route, such as Martial, Booted, Tawny and African Hawk-Eagle.
-Pale-chanting Goshawks and Rock Kestrel can be abundant over the Spreetshoogte pass, a spectacular pass overlooking the vast Namib Desert plains and inselbergs.
-This is also a good place to scan for Mountain (Hartmann's) Zebra, Greater Kudu and Klipspringer.
+We also have a good possibility of seeing large and impressive raptors on this route, such as Martial, Booted, Tawny, and African Hawk-Eagle.
+Pale-chanting Goshawk and Rock Kestrel can be abundant over the Spreetshoogte pass, a spectacular pass overlooking the vast Namib Desert plains and inselbergs.
+This is also a good place to scan for Mountain (Hartmann's) Zebra, Greater Kudu, and Klipspringer.